dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/5-preparing-for-a-successful-run.md

 ## Adding a production target to profiles.yml

 The first step we’ll take is to add a second target to the `dagster_dbt_university` profile in our project’s `analytics/profiles.yml`.
-A [‘target’ in dbt](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#understanding-targets-in-profiles) describes a connection to a data warehouse, which up until this point in the course, has a local DuckDB instance.
+A [‘target’ in dbt](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#understanding-targets-in-profiles) describes a connection to a data warehouse, which up until this point in the course, has been a local DuckDB instance.

 To maintain the separation of our development and production environments, we’ll add a `prod` target to our project’s profiles: